ProjectEvergreen/www.greenwoodjs.dev/CONTRIBUTING.md

 All global theming and general styles should go in _src/styles/theme.css_, like font family and CSS custom properties to be used throughout the site.

-For anything that may not be easily "componentized" or is very general like for markdown based content, it should go in _src/styles/main.css_.
+For anything that may not be easily "componentized" or is very general, like for markdown based content, should go in _src/styles/main.css_.

 > [!NOTE]
 > [Open Props](https://open-props.style/) are used in this project to provide a set of consistent and re-usable design system tokens.
 Please review these first before creating any new custom values or variables.